Image: AI generated

 - requirements.md — A record of your decisions.
 Write business decisions like “VIP discount rate 10%” with dates

 - progress.md — Where things stand.
-Makes “continue where we left off” work in new sessions
+Makes “pick up where we left off” work in new sessions

 All three files are Markdown.
-Anyone who can’t code can still read and write them.
+Anyone can read and write them, even without knowing code.

 Tips for Commanding AI

-- Give one task at a time.
-“Make the login API first” is better than “Make login, registration, and the dashboard all at once”
+- Give one instruction at a time.
+“Make the login API first” is better than “make login and signup and dashboard all at once”

 - When errors occur, Claude Code automatically checks and fixes them.
 No need to copy-paste yourself

-- When conversation exceeds 100 turns, AI quality degrades.
-Start a new session, but update those 3 files first
+- When conversation exceeds 100 turns, AI quality drops.
+Start a new session, but update the 3 files above first

-Install Claude Code and have your first conversation.
+With Claude Code already installed (see Lecture 0), have your first conversation.
 It takes 5 minutes.

 - Create a project folder in the terminal and run Claude Code